• The Upfit Insider

 Here’s the part most buyers skip — and where DOT loves to hand out fines.

 It’s not just GVWR.
-It’s not just cubic yards.
+It’s not just cubic yards of material.

 It’s how your weight sits on the axles.